awhicks/CS-3704-S23/_info/software.md

 ## Recommmended for MacOS Users

-If you have questions about this section, please ask on the [`#help-macos`](https://ucsb-cs156-f22.slack.com/archives/C0449H05QQG) channel on the Slack
+If you have questions about this section, please attend office hours or email the instructor.

 1. Command Line Tools XCode for MacOS, including `git`